Celebrating my Mom!

 and to make it easy for some of you, that was 50 years ago.

-family meals at the house as well as at Aunt Janet and Aunt Fay's.
+My mom joined the club to host family meals.
+Seders is a great cook, so it became natural for the Silverman family to have meals at the house as well as at Aunt Janet and Aunt Fay's.

 Childhood Years

 As I grew up and started school at Savannah Hebrew Day School, some days were more challenging than others for me.
-Occasionally, she or I would forget or make my lunch, and she would show up during the morning classes, waltz into class, and bring me lunch from
+Occasionally, she or I would forget to make my lunch, and she would show up during the morning classes, waltz into class, and bring me lunch from

 the local kosher deli at the time.
 I certainly didn't mind, and she made me feel